Symplectic embeddings of four-dimensional polydisks into half integer ellipsoids: Prospects on extending Theorem via the Hutchings criterion

-In Section \ref{bigsection2}, we proved our main theorems by checking the Hutchings criterion, Theorem \ref{thm: hu criterion}, against the minimal convex generator $e_{p,q}^{d_0}$ for $E(bc, c)$, where $b = p/q$ with $q = 2$ and $p$ odd, and obtaining obstructions to symplectic embeddings of $P(a,1)$ into $E(bc, c)$.
-In this section, we show that the Hutchings criterion cannot provide obstructions in the same way if the restriction on $a$ and $p$ values are weakened respectively to $1 \le a \le (2d_0-1)/d_0 + \epsilon$ for any positive $\varepsilon$ and $p \ge 4d_0 - 1$, or if we generalize the values of $b$ to $b = p/q$ for any coprime integers $p > q \ge 3$.
-This will be illustrated through Propositions \ref{prop: example1}-\ref{prop: example3}, proven in Sections \ref{sec:limitations} and \ref{sec:moreq}.
-These three results demonstrate that the restrictions on $a$ and $b$ in Theorem \ref{thm: NY1} are optimal.
+In Section \ref{bigsection2}, we proved our main theorems by checking the Hutchings criterion, Theorem \ref{thm: hu criterion}, against the minimal convex generator $e_{p,q}^{d_0}$ for $E(bc, c)$, where $b = p/q$ with $q = 2$ and $p$ odd, which gave obstructions to symplectic embeddings of $P(a,1)$ into $E(bc, c)$.
+In Section \ref{sec:limitations}, we show our method of using the minimal generator $e_{p, 2}^{d_0}$ for $E(bc,c)$ cannot provide obstructions in the same way if the restrictions on the $a$ and $p$ values are weakened respectively to $1 \le a \le (2d_0-1)/d_0 + \varepsilon$ for any positive $\varepsilon$ and $p \ge 4d_0 - 1$.
+In Section \ref{sec:moreq}, we show that the use of the minimal generator $e_{p, q}^{d_0}$ cannot be used to obstruct embeddings of polydisks $P(a,1)$ into ellipsoids $E(bc,c)$ if $b = p/q$ for any coprime integers $p > q \ge 3$.

+In particular, our Propositions \ref{prop: example1}-\ref{prop: example3} demonstrate that the restrictions on $a$ and $b$ in Theorem \ref{thm: NY1} are optimal with respect to the use of the minimal convex generator $e_{p, 2}^{d_0}$ for $E(pc/2, c)$ in the Hutchings criterion.
 The proofs of Propositions \ref{prop: example1}-\ref{prop: example3} rely on certain combinatorics of convex generators, which we provide in Section \ref{sec:arbind}.
 Of particular interest is Lemma \ref{lemma: gen example}, which encodes the combinatorial information of a given generator $\Lambda$ with respect to its index $I(\Lambda)$ and endpoint values $x(\Lambda)$, $y(\Lambda)$.
-This lemma provides classes of abstract examples satisfying the Hutchings criterion, hence no desired contradiction can be obtained.
+This lemma provides classes of abstract examples satisfying the Hutchings criterion, leading to the limitations we establish on the Hutchings criterion with respect to the minimal convex generator $e_{p, q}^{d_0}$.

+It remains to consider alternate minimal convex generators for the ellipsoid which realize more complex lattice paths.
+In Section \ref{subsection:classification}, we investigate this possibility.
+Proposition \ref{prop: classification} provides an abstract description for all minimal convex generators for the ellipsoid $E(bc, c)$ for any real numbers $b \ge 1, c >0$, and Proposition \ref{prop: p=2classification} extracts more information for the case where $b$ is a half-integer and provides an explicit form for the minimal convex generators for $E(bc, c)$.
+However, as explained in Remark \ref{rem:othergens}, the combinatorial methods developed in this paper are inconclusive when applied to these more complicated convex generators, indicating an avenue for further research.